MeanyLoL/MeanyLoL/README.md

 ## What I'm Looking For

-Interested in cybersecurity internships and entry-level roles in areas such as SOC analysis, digital forensics, incident response, vulnerability management, junior security engineering, and security-focused systems administration.
+Interested in cybersecurity internships and entry-level roles in areas such as Cloud security, SOC analysis, digital forensics, incident response, vulnerability management, junior security engineering, and security-focused systems administration.

 ## Interests